 Household with Resident Dog

 First interactions.
 Introducing a new cat to a resident dog is similar to introducing cats to one another (as described in the “Multi-Cat Household” portion above).
 Without letting them actually meet, you will want to start by giving the new cat a safe haven.
-Set him up in his own room and allow him to become comfortable.
-Once he is comfortable in the room, let him explore the rest of the house for short periods each day while the dog is not there.
+Set them up in their own room and allow them to become comfortable.
+Once they are comfortable in the room, let them explore the rest of the house for short periods each day while the dog is not there.

 If all is reasonably calm so far, walk the dog around the room on-leash.
-Let the dog go wherever he wants, but don’t let go of the leash in case the dog decides to chase the cat.
-On-leash interactions give the cat the opportunity to approach the dog if he chooses, or to find his own route of escape.
+Let the dog go wherever they want, but don’t let go of the leash in case the dog decides to chase the cat.
+On-leash interactions give the cat the opportunity to approach the dog if they choose, or to find their own route of escape.
 During the first few meetings the cat and dog will probably not interact face to face.
 Do not ever let the dog intimidate the cat by barking or chasing.
-Give him a time out each time he acts inappropriately to let him know these behaviors are unacceptable.
+Give them a time out each time they act inappropriately to let them know these behaviors are unacceptable.
 On the other hand, if the cat bops the dog on the nose as a warning, that is a good sign and should not be discouraged.
 When they set up boundaries between themselves, they are beginning to establish a working relationship.
-Let the cat interact with the dog on-leash for about a half hour, then return the cat back to his safe haven.
+Let the cat interact with the dog on-leash for about a half hour, then return the cat back to their safe haven.
 Increase the amount of time they are together a little bit each visit.

 - It is important to be patient and encouraging during their interactions.
 If you are relaxed, they will be more at ease.
 Always praise friendly behavior profusely.
 Don’t try to rush the introduction or force them to interact more than either of them are willing.
 Pressing them to accept each other will only slow down the adjustment process.
 You should use your best judgment as to when they can begin supervised sessions.